-According to CBC the fire broke out Tuesday evening in the FPSO’s pump room, but was quickly extinguished.
-No injuries has been reported so far.
+According to CBC, the fire broke out Tuesday evening in the FPSO’s pump room, but was quickly extinguished.
+No injuries have been reported so far.

 Furthermore, CBC reports that Husky Energy, the operator of the FPSO, will now begin an investigation into the reasons of the incident.